 Based on the 2019 Transportation Priorities List, approved by the Board at the July 3rd, 2019 Meeting, staff submitted the following projects for the 2020 Smart Scale Grant Cycle in late August.
-The announcement of scoring is anticipated in late January.
+In January, projects recommended for funding were announced by the Commonwealth Transportation Board.
+The scores and funding scenario will continue to be reviewed and some changes may be made between now and the final approval of funding in June of 2021.
+The initial scoring and proposed funding scenario resulted in nine out of the ten projects submitted within Albemarle County are recommended for funding.
+These include:

 (Numbers represent ranking on Albemarle County Transportation Priorities List 2019):